Reading Time: 13 minutes

 • If the PID is equal to zero, the signal is sent to all processes in the process group (PGID) of the shell involved in the kill command.

-• If PID is equal to -1, the signal is sent to all processes with the same user ID as the user who has invoked the kill command.
+• If the PID is equal to -1, the signal is sent to all processes with the same user ID as the user who has invoked the kill command.

-As noted above, the kill command sends a signal to terminate a process in Linux.
+The kill command sends a signal to terminate a process in Linux.
 By default, it will send a TERM signal, if no other signal is defined.
 That signal will try to stop the process gracefully in the Linux operating system.

 If that fails, try terminating the process with another signal because the signal may have been caught or ignored.
 You kill a process in Linux with a different signal by defining it using a number (kill -9), with a SIG prefix (kill -SIGkill), or without the SIG prefix (kill -kill).

-As you can see, the kill -9 (SIGKILL) command terminated the Java process.
+As you can see, the kill -9 (SIGKILL)command terminated the Java process:

 [root@host ~]# ps -eo user,pid,command | grep java